-Study the religious questions surrounding the notions of signs and symbols as expressions for the experience of the Transcendent.
-Explore the way in which signs can effectively render present to the individual what they signify.
-Focus on the study: the Sacraments of the Catholic tradition...
+Study of religious questions surrounding the notions of signs and symbols as expressions for the experience of the Transcendent.
+Exploration of the way in which signs can effectively render present to the individual what they signify.
+Focus of the study: the Sacraments of the Catholic tradition.